 - an official high school transcript

 - an SAT report, if a student graduated from high school within the past five years and took the SAT exam

-Admission to the Associate in Arts in Liberal Arts program is granted on a rolling basis throughout the year; students are admitted in the fall, spring, or summer sessions, or to the December Saturday session.
+Admission to the Associate in Arts in Liberal Arts program is granted on a rolling basis throughout the year; students are admitted in the fall, spring, or summer sessions.
 It is recommended that all application materials be submitted no later than one month prior to the start of the term to which the student is seeking admission.